 - Late in the afternoon, we will be watching the sunset while sailing our way to Batanta island.

 - Today, the island of Batanta offers us a change of scenery and a chance to stretch our legs with an adventurous jungle trek filled with birds, butterflies and insects.

 - Starting at a local village, our guides will lead us through the forest on a short walk to the first of two waterfalls, where we can swim and cool off.
 The fitter of the group can keep heading upriver where a second, larger cascade awaits.

-- After getting back to the boat and having lunch, we will go snorkelling and get the paddle boards and kayaks in the water, before heading north later in the afternoon an overnight cruise to a beautiful group of uninhabited islands north of the equator.
+- After getting back to the boat and having lunch, we will go snorkelling and get the paddle boards and kayaks in the water, before heading north later in the afternoon and overnight cruise to a beautiful group of islands.